JuliaCloud/XMLDict.jl/README.md

 ```

-Convert entire XML document to a Julia Dict, then to JSON:
+Convert entire XML document to a Julia Dict...

 ```xml
 xml="""